ZoomInfo Pricing (2026): Plans & Costs

 The Bottom Line

-ZoomInfo is the most comprehensive B2B data platform, but it's priced for mid-market and enterprise buyers.
+ZoomInfo is the most complete B2B data platform, but it's priced for mid-market and enterprise buyers.
 If you're spending less than $15K/year on data tools, Apollo.io or Lusha will cover most of your needs at a fraction of the cost.
 ZoomInfo's value kicks in when you need breadth of data across firmographic, technographic, and intent signals.

 Frequently Asked Questions